Code-Institute-Submissions/sami-sinnari-MilestoneProject3/README.md

 - Edit issue

     I have faced an error where other users were able to edit any recipe if they pasted the edit link in their own profile.
-I have fixed that by adding proper code within edit_recipe file.
+I have fixed that by adding proper code within edit_recipe.
 The code I added was :

       if session.get("user") != recipe.get("added_by"):